compagnie-hyperactive/MediaBundle/README.md

     lch_media:
       types:
         image:
           name:             'your_project.image.name' # the translated name for front presentation
           entity:           'YourBundle\Entity\Media\Image' # the entity to be used
           form:             'YourBundle\Form\Media\ImageType' # the form to be used when adding media
           add_view:         'YourBundle/Media/Image/fragments:add.html.twig' # the add form view to be used when adding media
+          thumbnail_view:   'YourBundle/Media/Resource/fragments:thumbnail.html.twig' # the view used for displaying thumbnail
+          list_item_view:   'YourBundle/Media/Resource/fragments:list.item.html.twig' # the view used for displaying list item in selection lists
           extensions: ['jpg', 'jpeg', 'png', 'gif'] # allowed extensions
 ```